There are a few ways you can become a Canadian citizen without applying to be one. In these cases, you may still want to get proof of citizenship.

 - you were born in Canada,

-- you were born outside Canada after April 17, 2009, but one parent was born in Canada or naturalized in Canada.
+- you were born outside Canada after April 17, 2009, and at least one of your parents was born in Canada,

-- you renounced your citizenship and never applied to get it back (see information on resuming citizenship),
+- you renounced your Canadian citizenship and never applied to get it back (see how to resume citizenship),

 Use the “Am I a Canadian Citizen?” tool

-Note: People who were Canadian citizens the day before the 2009 changes to the law came into effect keep their citizenship.
+Note: People who were Canadian citizens the day before the 2009 and 2015 changes to the law came into effect keep their citizenship.